DhavalSharma19/ISSU_Tool_Automation/README.md

 ### Enhanced ISSU fallback option (KEXEC LXC ISSU) :- <br>
 <pre>
+   Kexec is a system call that enables you to load and boot into another kernel from the currently running kernel.
+This is useful for kernel developers or other people who need to reboot very quickly without waiting for the whole BIOS boot process to finish.

    Due to recent PSIRT bug fixes in Linux Kernel change, Enhanced ISSU requires the kernel to be upgraded as well.